An explanation of the offshore SEA process, including documentation of the most recent assessment and related consultation

 Most recently in 2011, the Department of Energy and Climate Change (DECC) conducted a Strategic Environmental Assessment (OESEA2) of a plan/programme to enable future renewable leasing for offshore wind, wave and tidal devices and licensing/leasing for seaward oil and gas rounds, hydrocarbon and carbon dioxide gas storage.
 The renewable energy elements of the plan/programme cover parts of the UK Renewable Energy Zone and the territorial waters of England and Wales; for hydrocarbon gas and carbon dioxide storage it applies to UK waters (territorial waters and the UK Gas Importation and Storage Zone); and for hydrocarbon exploration and production it applies to all UK waters.

-A number of studies were commissioned to inform OESEA2, and any future SEA, and ongoing consenting decisions related to the plan/programme.
-Those completed studies related to earlier SEAs are located on the British Geological Survey (BGS) SEA archive.
+Completed studies relating to earlier SEAs are located on the British Geological Survey (BGS) SEA archive.

 You may register with the DECC govdelivery service to be kept informed about new SEA consultations and publications.